Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Tokenization/TransAmor.md

 ## PaymentToken Request

-The merchant can use the saved tokenized data in order to imitate a [subsequent transaction request](#see-also) using *PaymentToken* as the `sourceType`.
+The merchant can use the saved tokenized data in order to initiate a [subsequent transaction request](#see-also) using *PaymentToken* as the `sourceType`.

 <!--
 type: tab